SUSE Manager Proxy Deployment as a Virtual Machine - KVM

 1. Navigate to Systems Activation Keys, and click Create key.

-2. Create an activation key for the proxy host with SL Micro 5.5 as the parent channel.
-This key should include all recommended channels and the Proxy as an extension child channel.
+2. Create an activation key for the proxy host with SLE Micro 5.5 as the parent channel.
+This key should include all recommended channels and the proxy as an extension child channel.

-3. Proceed to boostrapping the proxy host as a minion.
+3. Proceed to boostrapping the proxy host as a default client.

 1. Select Systems Bootstrapping.